Residents of Two Mexican Cities Say They’re Protected By Aliens Who Live Underwater

 “I believe in this,” she said.
-“I have seen them since I was 5 years old, I have had contact with a spaceship.
+“I have seen them since I was five years old and have had contact with a spaceship.
 We are not alone in the universe.”
 Still, it’s not difficult to see why skeptics like meteorological harbor master Javier Francisco Álvarez would take statements like those with a grain of salt.

 Álvarez acknowledges the lore behind an area that seems to be impervious to extreme weather but explained that “the trajectories of these hydrometeorological phenomena are erratic, that is, they do not always hit the same part or in the same place, or enter through the same way, touch land through the same place.”
 He also mentions that the water near the area is “one or two degrees cooler” than that of the Gulf of Mexico.

-“The air mass that enters through the gulf is diverted towards the coasts of the United States and towards the Isthmus of Tehuantepec,” Álvarez said.
-His biggest concern isn’t the urban legend itself, but rather the lack of local preparation because of the blind faith in the aliens beneath the surface.
+“The air mass that enters through the gulf is diverted towards the coasts of the United States and the Isthmus of Tehuantepec,” Álvarez said.
+His biggest concern isn’t the urban legend itself but rather the lack of local preparation because of the blind faith in the aliens beneath the surface.

 As far as the locals are concerned, there’s no arguing the facts.
 Madero and Tampico have been in the crosshairs of a major hurricane on a handful of occasions since 1967.
-Every last one of them has rerouted (or been rerouted if you believe the stories) with no explanation outside of the cooler water.
+Every last one has rerouted (or been rerouted if you believe the stories) with no explanation outside the cooler water.

 The idea of underwater aliens rerouting weather for reasons that may or may not have to do with the people who live nearby is a tough pill to swallow.

-But when an entire population has had more than five decades of very good luck, it’s probably hard not to feel blessed.
+But when an entire population has had more than five decades of good luck, it’s probably hard not to feel blessed.